muganga-charles/Circle-study/README.md

 This is a client-defined-class which allows the radius input from the user.<br />
 it the uses the methods defined in the Property class<br />
 # Property.java
-This is a programer defined class
+This is a programmer-defined-class containing the data members and the constructor plus the other methods.